The forex trading week has come and gone.

 As to what the catalyst for that was, some market analysts are saying that it was due to Credit Suisse, Switzerland’s second-biggest bank, unexpectedly reporting a profit and beating expectations that it was gonna report a loss, thereby boosting confidence in the Swiss economy.
 That seems like a reasonable thesis, especially since the Swissy got another boost when UBS, the biggest bank in Switzerland, also reported better-than-expected profit levels on Friday.

-The Aussie’s price action was similar to the Kiwi’s, so the search for high yet relatively safe yield was likely driving demand for the Aussie as well.
+The Aussie’s price action was similar to the Kiwi’s, so the search for a high yet relatively safe yield was likely driving demand for the Aussie as well.
 The Aussie’s price action was a bit more subdued, however, likely because most forex traders don’t want to be too exposed ahead of next week’s RBA decision.

 Speaking of the RBA decision, Australia released its CPI report during the week and while it was within the expected +0.4% consensus, it seems to have weighed on the Aussie rather than boost it.
 This is most obvious when looking at AUD/NZD’s chart.